 Model Overview

-The model would provide incentives for transplant hospitals to promote the following goals:
+The model provides incentives for transplant hospitals to promote the following goals:

 - Maximize the use of deceased donor kidneys.